-This is the sixteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Marty Pritchett shares his story this month.
+This is the twenty-second essay in our monthly series “Finding Antietam – A Guide’s Story.”
+Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War, and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Mac Bryan shares his story this month.

-This is the fifteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Sharon Murray shares her story this month.
+This is the twenty-first essay in our monthly series “Finding Antietam – A Guide’s Story.”
+Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War, and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Brad Gottfried shares his story this month.

 My interest in the Civil War began as a youth—probably when I was about 10 years old.
 I was too young to digest more factual books on the war, so I concentrated on picture books, such as the big American Heritage book on the Civil War.

 Growing up in Philadelphia, the Gettysburg battlefield was the closest to my home.
 I would visit frequently, but when I was able to drive, I made my first trip to the Antietam battlefield.
 I always felt a special connection with these fields and returned as often as I could.
 I earned my degrees, started a family, and took jobs in the Midwest.
 A decade passed without visiting the battlefield.
 My family drove back to Philly for a wedding and I saw the sign to the battlefield, so we got off Route 70 and headed to the Visitors Center.
 One of my lasting memories is my five-year-old daughter in tears when she saw the movie.
 She got it.
 She understood what these men sacrificed and it moved her deeply.
 I was proud that it was not merely a superficial experience for her.